wp-plugins/catwalker/readme.txt

 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 1.1 =

+Fixes a bug that caused the custom archive order to fail on some set-ups.

 = 1.0 =
 1. Introduces an option to exclude certain terms from the automated related-posts lists that can be added to the end of each item.